 We have retained a direct design connection with the main house by introducing two new gables on the new extension that face east so that when approaching the house by the existing garage, the gables form a seamless visual landscape around the south east, east and north east corners.
 We have referenced Edwin Lutyens’ house Tigbourne Court in Surrey as an example of how gable roofs set at right angles to each other create an aesthetically coherent, multi-directional form.
 The new extension is set back behind a new garden wall that extends to the existing garden gate entrance.
 The existing outbuildings will be replaced with the garden wall that will create a clear and uncluttered approach to the main house.

-Planning and Listed Building Consent was granted July 2020.
+Planning and Listed Building Consent was granted July 2020 and work commenced on site in November 2020.